Clapham Picturehouse 76 Venn Street London SW4 0AT

 Miss Aliki Braine

-Studied at The Ruskin School of Fine Art, Oxford, The Slade School of Fine Art, London and the Courtauld Institute, where she was awarded a distinction for her masters in 17th century painting.
-A regular freelance lecturer for the National Gallery, Serpentine Gallery, Tate Galleries, Courtauld Gallery and Wallace Collection.
-An Associate Lecturer for the University of the Arts London, and teaches courses on the Slade School of Fine Arts Summer programme.
-Also regularly exhibits her photographic work internationally.
+Born in Paris in 1976, Aliki studied at The Ruskin School of Fine Art, Oxford, The Slade School of Fine Art, London and The Courtauld Institute where she was awarded a distinction for her masters in 17thcentury painting.
+Having worked for the National Gallery’s education department for seventeen years, she is now an Associate Lecturer at Camberwell College of Art, University of the Arts London.
+She also teaches at the Wallace Collection and Christie’s Education.
+Aliki is a practicing artist who regularly exhibits her photographic work internationally.